15 Expats Talk about Health Insurance and Healthcare in Colombia

 Are healthcare and health insurance expensive in Colombia?

 "Healthcare and health insurance in Colombia can be expensive, depending on the type of coverage and services needed.
 Generally, public healthcare is available at a lower cost than private healthcare, but the quality of care may not be as high.
 Private health insurance plans are available, but they can be costly and may not cover all medical expenses.
-Additionally, many Colombians opt to pay out-of-pocket for medical services, as this can be more affordable than purchasing health insurance," said one expat living in Colombia.
+Additionally, many Colombians opt to pay out-of-pocket for medical services, as this can be more affordable than purchasing health insurance," wrote an expat living in Colombia.

 Connect